-If you've ever been aimlessly staring off into the distance and happened to notice something shadow-like drift across your field of view, you likely paused to wonder what it was, and what caused it to happen.
+If you have ever stared aimlessly off into the distance and happened to notice something shadow-like drift across your field of view, that was probably a floater, but do you know what it is or why it's there?

 People are more likely to experience floaters as they age.
 What starts off as a thick, gel-like substance in the center of the eye slowly becomes less viscous over time.
 With less resistance, the small bits of tissue are able to move about more freely, resulting in a greater frequency in the appearance of floaters.

 What may be happening in this type of situation is that the retina, the tissue in the back of the eye that senses light, may be detaching from the rest of the eye.
-This condition, referred to medically as post vitreous detachment, can sometimes be corrected if it's treated quickly enough.
-If it isn't, however, that drastic or total vision loss may occur in that eye.
+This condition, referred to medically as post vitreous detachment, normally occurs without any cause for concern, but in a few people PVD can lead to a retinal tear and in very rare cases a retinal detachment.

 If you experience multiple floaters accompanied by bright flashes of light always seek out medical attention immediately.